Erase a visitor's data

 What gets deleted

-What is NOT deleted
+What is not deleted

 GDPR timelines